AppGrid: Grid View

 Let's take a tour of the AppGrid features and provide a detailed understanding of how to use the app.

-Creating the Lightning Page
+Creating the Lightning page

 Setting object preferences